Unis (group): 2024: Debut with We Unis and Curious

-2025–present: Swicy and Asian tour
+2025–2026: Swicy, Japanese releases, and disbandment

-On March 6, 2025, it was reported that Unis will comeback sometime in April, 8 months after their previous comeback and followed by an Asian tour.
-Later, it was announced that the group will be making their comeback on April 15, 2025, with the extended play Swicy, and its lead single of the same name.
+On March 6, 2025, it was reported that Unis would have a comeback sometime in April, 8 months after their previous comeback and followed by an Asian tour.
+Later, it was announced that the group would be making their comeback on April 15, 2025, with the extended play Swicy, and its lead single of the same name.
 On March 31, the group released a promotion scheduler for the album.
-On April 23, the group received their first music show win since debut with "Swicy" on the MBC M music program Show Champion.
-On May 7, F&F confirmed Unis will kick off their first fancon Asia tour with a Seoul, South Korea concert at CG Art Hall on June 8, followed by shows in Japan at Tokyo and Osaka on June 15 and 20.
+On April 23, the group received their first music show win since debut with "Swicy", on the MBC M music program Show Champion.
+On May 7, F&F confirmed Unis would kick off their first fan-con Asia tour with a Seoul, South Korea concert at CG Art Hall on June 8, followed by shows in Japan in Tokyo and Osaka for June 15 and 20.
 On June 7, Unis released the special digital single "See you in my dream" as a surprise fan song to expresses gratitude to fans for their endless love and announces the beginning of a new journey together.
-On June 21, an additional fancon in the Philippines was announced on September 9 at New Frontier Theater.
+On June 21, an additional fan-con in the Philippines was announced for September 9 at New Frontier Theater.
 On July 9, Unis released the digital single "Shaking My Head" with Japanese singer and songwriter noa through various online music sites.
-On August 28, Unis unveils the cover art for their Japan digital single "Moshi Moshi ♡".
-On September 12, Unis released the first Japanese digital single "Moshi Moshi♡ (もしもし♡)" with an English version on September 15.
+On August 28, Unis unveiled the cover art for their Japan digital single "Moshi Moshi".
+On September 12, Unis released the first Japanese digital single "Moshi Moshi (もしもし)" with an English version on September 15.
+On December 17, Unis released the second Japanese digital single "Mwah... (幸せになんかならないでね)".

+On January 9, 2026, F&F Entertainment confirmed Unis would hold a concert, 2026 Unis 1st Tour: Ever Last beginning in Philadelphia on January 30 and followed by shows in 14 other cities.
+On March 3, F&F Entertainment confirmed Unis would be holding a fan meeting, 2026 Unis Tokyo Fanmeeting Moshi Moshi This is Unis in Tokyo, Japan on March 29.
+On June 18, it was announced that UNIS would make their comeback on July 31, 2026, with their first Japanese mini album.
+On July 31, the group made their comeback with the release of the first Japanese EP UNI☆Sparkle!, along with its lead single "GimmeSummer☆" (ギミサマ⭐︎)".
+On September 8, the group released a remake of "Sky Land, Star Land", a hit song from the 90s by the duo B.B.

+On September 22, F&F Entertainment announced the group would disband on September 26.
+On September 23, it was announced that members Elisia and Yunha recorded the title track for the Korean drama Mission: Mompossible.
+On the same day, the group released their final single, "Milky Way", co-written by members Hyeonju, Nana, Elisia, and Yoona.
+The group officially disbanded on September 26 with their final music video for "Milky Way" released on the same day.